10 NPS Alternatives to Help You Better Understand Customer Behaviors

 Customer Retention Rate (CRR) is a metric used to measure how many customers your company can keep over time.

-This metric is a valuable alternative to NPS because it shows exactly how many customers you’re able to retain.
+This metric is a valuable alternative to NPS because it shows exactly how many customers you’re able to retain—a direct behavioral signal that stated recommendation intent cannot provide.

 CRR accounts for three factors: the number of customers you started with, the number you added over a period of time, and the number you ended with.